HxH-3mk/Desktop-Widgets/README.md

 # Desktop Widgets

-An open-source desktop widget manager built with **Electron**.
+An open-source desktop widget manager for Windows built with **Electron**.
 Display any HTML page as a transparent, frameless widget pinned directly to your Windows desktop.

 ## Screenshots